 The first phase of judging is virtual and involves assessing submissions on-line.
-Judges may select the option of reviewing all entries or a smaller subset.
+Judges may select the option of reviewing all, or a subset of, entries.
 One week is allotted for judges to score entries and provide feedback.
 After the scores are tabulated, finalists are notified by email and invited to the SVIC Finalist Showcase to display their innovation.

 Phase Two: On-site, In-person Judging

-The second phase is of judging is in-person at the SVIC Finalist Showcase, an all-day event.
-Judges may select the option of evaluating all poster board displays or a smaller subset.
-After the 2-hour judging period concludes, judges deliberate for 30 minutes to select the winners.
+The second phase of judging is in-person at the SVIC Finalist Showcase event.
+Again, judges may select the option of evaluating all, or a subset of, poster board displays.
+After the judging period concludes, judges deliberate to select the winners.

-Entries are evaluated on a scale of 1 to 5 in four different categories during online judging and five categories during Showcase judging.
+Entries are evaluated on a scale of 1 to 5 along five different criteria during online/ in-person judging: